Digissential/digissential-site/src/content/resources/2025-09-05-emergency-after-hours-pc-help-stellenbosch.md

   - q: "Does Digissential offer after-hours support?"
     a: "Yes.
 Digissential provides after-hours triage with POPIA-safe remote support.
 On-site call-outs are subject to after-hours rates."
   - q: "Are after-hours repairs more expensive?"
     a: "Yes.
 Most shops add an after-hours surcharge.
-Digissential’s rates are published in Annex A for transparency."
+Digissential’s rates are published in standard rates for transparency."
 ---

 > **TL;DR:** Urgent issues like student deadlines or SME outages need help now.
 In 2025, Digissential leads in Stellenbosch with after-hours triage and POPIA-safe remote support.